rbms-bsc/DCRMR/_pages/Phys-desc/Extent-of-manifestation.md

 #### 6.21.4275 Double leaves

-<a name="6.21.4275.1">6.21.4275.1</a> Count numbered double leaves (leaves with fold at either top or fore edge and bound at the inner margin) as pages or as leaves according to their numbering.
+<a name="6.21.4275.1">6.21.4275.1</a> Record numbered double leaves (leaves with fold at either top or fore edge bound at the inner margin such that they cannot be unfolded, as is often the case with Asian books) as pages or as leaves according to their numbering.
 Count unnumbered double leaves as pages (two printed pages per double leaf) or as leaves (one printed page per double leaf).
 Always record the presence of double leaves in a [Note on extent of manifestation](/DCRMR/phys-desc/Note-on-extent-of-manifestation/) (see [6.215.4275.1](/DCRMR/phys-desc/Note-on-extent-of-manifestation/#6.215.4275.1)).

 >Example:
 > Extent of manifestation: <CITE>[2], 86, [2] pages</CITE>